longouyang/inverse_rl/README.md

 python scripts/pendulum_irl.py
 ```

-The "OriginalTaskAverageReturn" should reach around -200
+The "OriginalTaskAverageReturn" should reach around -100 to -150